DZBohan/GATK_CNV_Pipeline/README.md

 ### <h2 id="4.3">4.3 HPC modules loading</h2>

 In this pipeline, I load four modules on the HPC.
-They are avaliable on the USC CARC, so if you are using another HPC, please whether these modules are avaliable.
+They are avaliable on the USC CARC, so if you are using another HPC, please check whether these modules are avaliable.

 * module load gcc/11.2.0
 * module load jdk/17.0.1